 Please ensure that the Academic Program Assistant (Graduate Studies) has email confirmation of the completed SGS mandatory courses.
 These courses are included on your transcript.
 In-time new students with a failure to complete and pass these mandatory courses will result in an “F” grade on their transcripts and prevent enrollment for the upcoming academic year.

-For completion of the "Violence and Harassment Prevention Training”, please visit: Occupational Safety page on the Graduate Studies Website.
+For completion of the “Violence and Harassment Prevention Training”, please visit: Occupational Safety page on the Graduate Studies Website.

 Graduate Students also must discuss safety training with their supervisor and ensure that all the safety training requirements are met as soon as possible.